 - how knowing your purpose can be so helpful, and

-- how people can and do discover their purpose.
+- how people can and do find their purpose in retirement, or before.

 It Can Feel Like an Identity Crisis, or Being Sidelined.